up-csi/rfc-modules/src/template.typ

     title,
     authors: (),
     status: "The status of the RFC, whether it has been adopted as a standard by the Director or if it is still a draft (use variables " + `draft-status, proposed-status` + " or " + `approved-status` + ")",
-    abstract: "A summary of the RFC, especially its most important provisions",
+    abstract: "A summary of the RFC, especially its most important provisions", body
-    bibfile: "",
-    body
 ) = style(styles => {
     // Font Settings